Aditya-shahh/NLP-Recommendation-system/README.md

 # NLP-Recommendation-system
-A robust system which uses content based filtering to accurately recommend users various movies based on the movie which the user has viewed.
+A robust system which uses content based filtering to accurately recommend users various movies based on the various features like movie genre, rating, cast etc

 ### Guide: